Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 >
 ```

+Note!
+Here you set the path to an image by combing a variable and a string.
+This is a JavaScript expression and must be enclosed in `{...}`.

 Your website should now look something similar to the following:

 ![Screen Shot](assets/Screen-shot-1.png)

 > [info]
 >
-> Static files must either be imported into a component or stored in the `public` folder. **The code you write in the `src` folder is not used directly.** It is transpiled and the resulting bundle is run from the `public` folder.
+> Static files must either be imported into a component or stored in the `public` folder. **The code you write in the `src` folder is not used directly.** It is processed and the resulting bundle is run from the `public` folder.

 Take a close look at the `img` tag.